 Fall Arrest Harnesses vs Rope Access Harnesses

-D-RingsAll harnesses have big rings called d-rings.
-Fall protection harnesses usually have front and/or back d-rings, while rope access harnesses usually have front, back, waist, and also side d-rings.
-But what are d-rings?
-So glad you asked.
+D-Rings.
+All harnesses have big rings called D-Rings.
+Fall protection harnesses usually have front and/or back D-Rings, while rope access harnesses generally have front, back, waist, and also sided D-Rings.
+But what are D-Rings?

-A waist d-ring is called a ventral.
-It is commonly used for attachment to a main line, especially in rope access where a chair isn’t in use.
+A waist D-Ring is called a ventral.
+It is commonly used for attachment to a mainline, especially in rope access, where a chair isn’t in use.
 You might not use this as often if you’ll be using a bosun’s chair, but it will come in handy in case you need to perform an assisted rescue.

-The last type of d-rings is the side d-ring, no fancy name.
+The last type of D-Rings is the side D-Ring, no fancy name.
 These are used for positioning, something that is rarely done in window cleaning.
-If your harness has these D Rings, just know that they are not rated for fall arrest!
+If your harness has these D-Rings, just know that they are not rated for fall arrest!

-There are two main certifications that you’ll see on harnesses.
-Which of these you need (or if you need any at all) is a subject for a much longer post involving a lawyer, but you are safest to get a harness that is at least ANSI (if you don’t be prepared to justify that decision to OSHA).
+There are two main certifications that you’ll see on harnesses, ANSI & NFPA.
+Which of these you need (or if you need any at all) is a subject for a much longer post involving a lawyer, but you are safest to get a harness that is at least ANSI (just be prepared to justify that decision to OSHA).

-– The other certification is more for rope access harnesses and is NFPA.
+The other certification is more for rope access harnesses and is NFPA.
 Most rope access harnesses will meet this standard, but not fall protection harnesses.
 NFPA generally covers rescue equipment.